 "Barney.
 I mean Bernard Rumpford.
 But you can call me Barney.
 All my friends do."
-His heart was racing and his mouth felt like carpet.
+His heart was racing.

 He stared into her eyes, falling deeper and deeper into their blue stillness, captivated, and ruled by them.
 He became aware of his pounding heart, his dry mouth, and the euphoria that was permeating his whole being.
 Love is grand, he thought.
 It is wonderful.
 It is great to be alive.
 His thoughts drifted to courting her and then marriage.
 He thought of buying her a wedding ring and...

 "...and that is why I like insects."
 He was suddenly aware that she had been talking.
 "What about you?"

 "Uh...I like insects," he said with the skill of picking up a fumble and making a touchdown.
 "I don't know why, but they fascinate me.
 Maybe it's because they are tiny and mysterious.
 They seem friendly and unafraid.
 I don't know.
 But I like them, especially beetles.
 They're my favorite."

 Barney wasn't sure, but he suspected that he saw a glimmer in her eyes.
 She had been looking straight into his for the past minute and she had been smiling slightly.

 "Ants are my favorite," she said.
 "I have an ant farm at home.
 There's Betty, Cindy, Mary, Agatha, Susan, Tracy, Barbara, Patty, and Sarah.
 I only have nine because I don't want them to get crowded."
 (The reader should note here that the ant names are all feminine.
 This is because all worker ants are females, hence, the names.)

 "How do you tell them apart?" asked Barney inquisitively.

 "I don't.
 They all look alike to me and they get all mixed up.
 But I like to name things.
 My plants are Fred and Sam.
 They are Spider Ferns."